pyronome/documentation/docs/latest/tr/docs/yasal-kullanici-sozlesmesi.md

 ## 10. Yazılımın Değiştirilmesi

 10.1.
-In the event User alters the Software by any which way and for any purpose, User acknowledges that such alteration shall be at User's own risk and expense.
-User acknowledges and agrees that PYRONOME shall have no obligation to provide any services in respect of those elements of the Software which are altered or for which the provision of any services will be adversely affected by the alterations made by User.
-It is specifically understood by User that by virtue of such alterations to the Software, subsequent modifications, solutions, corrections, improvements or releases of the Software may be rendered unusable.
+In the event USER alters the Software by any which way and for any purpose, USER acknowledges that such alteration shall be at USER's own risk and expense.
+USER acknowledges and agrees that PYRONOME shall have no obligation to provide any services in respect of those elements of the Software which are altered or for which the provision of any services will be adversely affected by the alterations made by USER.
+It is specifically understood by USER that by virtue of such alterations to the Software, subsequent modifications, solutions, corrections, improvements or releases of the Software may be rendered unusable.

 ## 11. Bakım ve Destek Hizmetleri

 11.1.
-During the term of this Agreement, PYRONOME shall provide the User with Support Services for the use of the Software by the User which shall comprise of the following:
+During the term of this Agreement, PYRONOME shall provide the USER with Support Services for the use of the Software by the USER which shall comprise of the following:

 - advice by telephone on the Support Line or by e-mail access and response;
 - the dispatch out, at PYRONOME's sole discretion, by post of fix announcements, information regarding forthcoming new releases and technical newsletters;
 - the creation and upload, from time to time at PYRONOME's sole discretion, of patches and fixes in respect of the Software;
 - the diagnosis of errors in the Software and the rectification of such errors (remotely) by the issue of fixes in respect of the Software and the making of any consequential amendments, if any, to the Software Documentation;
-- any other support service offered to User by PYRONOME from time to time which PYRONOME may, at its sole discretion, designate as a Support Service; and
+- any other support service offered to USER by PYRONOME from time to time which PYRONOME may, at its sole discretion, designate as a Support Service; and
 - the issue of, at PYRONOME's sole discretion, new releases of Software to the SaaS.

 11.2.
 Support Services shall not include the diagnosis and rectification of any errors resulting from: